Whale Watching in Australia, 2021

 A whale jumping out of the ocean

-With upwards of 36,000 kilometers of coastline, there are few places better to enjoy whale watching.
+With upwards of 36,000 kilometers of coastline, there are few places better to enjoy whale watching than Australia.
 Australia is a paradise for anyone who enjoys surfing, sailing, and sunbathing.
-However, it is also the perfect place to experience the wildlife of these blue waters, and to experience whale watching at its finest.
-With numerous different species of whale adding Australia to their itinerary for their annual travels, there are numerous spots around the country to get out on a boat and to see these magnificent creatures in all their glory.
+However, it is also the perfect place to experience whale watching at its finest.
+With numerous species of whales passing through Australian waters on their annual migration, there are many places to see these magnificent creatures in all their glory.

-When it comes to whale watching, Australia is, without doubt, one of the best locations to be guaranteed front row seats and unique views of numerous types of whales.
-We’ve put together a list of nine of our favorite spots to enjoy whale watching, so buckle up and start planning your Australian coastal road trip to explore the incredible coastline and to experience the giant residents of the ocean in 2021!
+When it comes to whale watching, Australia is, without a doubt, one of the best locations to be guaranteed front-row seats and unique views of numerous types of whales.
+We’ve put together a list of nine of our favorite spots to enjoy whale watching.
+So buckle up and start planning your Australian coastal road trip to explore the incredible coastline and experience the giant residents of the ocean in 2023!

 An aerial view of a whale surfacing from the ocean